Ballistic missile defence

 First US Aegis destroyer stationed in Rota, Spain in February; second US Aegis destroyer stationed in Rota in June.

 Third US Aegis destroyer stationed in Rota in April; fourth US Aegis destroyer stationed in Rota in September.

-The Aegis Ashore site in Deveselu is declared operational.
+The Aegis Ashore site in Deveselu, Romania is declared operational.

-Allies declare Initial Operational Capability of NATO BMD, which offers a stronger capability to defend Alliance populations, territory and forces across southern NATO Europe against a potential ballistic missile attack.
+At the Warsaw Summit, Allied Leaders declare Initial Operational Capability of NATO BMD, which offers a stronger capability to defend Alliance populations, territory and forces across NATO’s south-eastern area from a potential ballistic missile attack.

-At the Brussels Summit, Allied leaders confirm that the next major milestone would be the completion of the core element of NATO BMD Command and Control, to further enhance planning and execution of BMD operations.
-They also acknowledge that further work would be required to reach the ultimate goal of Full Operational Capability
+At the Brussels Summit, Allied Leaders confirm that the next major milestone will be the completion of the core element of NATO BMD Command and Control, to enhance further the planning and execution of BMD operations.
+They also acknowledge that further work will be required to reach Full Operational Capability.